Share Your Story

 If you are a Holocaust survivor and would like to share your story as part of the Speakers Bureau, please contact Katie Cook at 415-449-3717 or KatieC@jfcs.org.

 Members of the William J. Lowenberg Speakers Bureau teach students and adults about the Holocaust through eyewitness testimony.
-Survivors, liberators, and rescuers speak in classrooms, religious institutions, community venues, and at JFCS.
+Holocaust survivors speak in classrooms, religious institutions, community venues, and at JFCS.
 Through firsthand accounts of the horrors of the Holocaust, thousands of students and Bay Area residents learn about the importance of tolerance, embracing diversity, and combating hatred.

 How do I arrange for a Holocaust survivor to speak at my school or institution?

 To request a speaker for your school or institution, please complete a Speakers Bureau Request Form and email it to HCSpeakersBureau@jfcs.org.

 How much advance notice must I give to schedule a speaking date?

 You must send an email request, as indicated above, at least four weeks before the speaking date you request.

 What is the appropriate age or grade to hear a Holocaust survivor speak?